 The presentations will be selected by the Steering Committee on the basis of submitted abstracts according to originality, significance and general interest.
 The abstracts must be up to two pages long including references.
 If a longer version of the contribution is available, it can be made accessible on the web and referenced in the abstract.

-After the workshop, authors will be invited to submit full papers for the refereed proceedings.
+After the workshop, authors will be invited to submit full papers for the refereed post-proceedings.
 All submissions will be reviewed; selection will be based on originality, soundness and significance of the presented ideas and results.
-The proceedings will be published as a volume of Lecture Notes in Computer Science (Springer).
-The deadline for submissions will be September 3, 2018, with notifications by October 29.
-Camera-ready versions will be required by November 11.
+The proceedings will be published as a volume of Lecture Notes in Computer Science (LNCS) by Springer.
+The deadline for submissions will be Monday, October 1, 2018, with notifications of acceptance by November 26.
+Camera-ready versions will be required by December 10.

 There are three registration options, depending on your choice of accommodation.
 The accommodation usually includes breakfast and dinner; the lunches, as well as a banquet on the 3rd of July, are provided by the conference.